theforeman/theforeman.org/contribute.md

 Both the manual and the web site are contained in our [theforeman.org repository](https://github.com/theforeman/theforeman.org).
 See the README.md to get started.
 Contributions to this project are licensed under Creative Commons Attribution-ShareAlike 3.0.

 ### Design and User interface
-Foreman has a very basic design and user interface.
-Any improvements to it including new themes, skinning, or interface adjustments could help every user.
+Foreman 1.11 and above uses [Patternfly](http://patternfly.org/) as its base design.
+Any improvements or suggestions on how to implement this better, or on re-implementing particular pages are very welcome, and could help every user.
+Design discussion should happen on [the dev mailing list](/support.html#Mailinglists).

 ### Hosted hardware